tdayris/snakemake-wrappers/docs/bigr-pipelines/fastqc_multiqc.rst

 -----

 This simple pipeline is here to assess the quality after automatic sequencing process.
 Keep in mind that FastQC is built for DNASeq, and may raise non-critical warnings.

+This pipeline requires either (1) a two columned design file called 'design.tsv', or (2) available fastq files in the current directory.

+.. list-table:: Desgin file format
+    :widths: 33 33 33
+    :header-rows: 1

+    * - Sample_id
+      - Upstream_fastq
+    * - Name of the Sample1
+      - Path to upstream fastq file
+    * - Name of the Sample2
+      - Path to upstream fastq file
+    * - ...
+      - ...